Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 table_from_json = Table.from_json("path/to/your/json/file.json")
 ```

-This table has the following output:
+This table produces the following output:

 | column1 | column2 | column3 |
 | ------- | ------- | ------- |